PeterHickman/Legion/README.md

 ### `CONFIG` - Set an internal variable

-To set a variable `CONFIG timezone Europe/London` which can be used later in templates
+To set a variable `CONFIG timezone Europe/London` which can be used later in templates.
+There is a *magic* config setting `private_keyfile`.
+When making an ssh connection it will by default try to use `~/.ssh/id_rsa`, unless `private_keyfile` is set in which case it will try and use that as the private key file

 ### `ECHO` - Write a message out to the log